Want to see me lose my mind? Give me more than 2 things with straps to carry at one time.

 Welcome to summertime!

-in an effort to NOT end up salting beachfronts and poolsides everywhere this summer with my bitter, bitter tears, i decided to make myself a custom beach tote.
+In an effort to NOT end up salting beachfronts and pool sides everywhere with my bitter, bitter tears, I decided to make myself a custom beach tote.

-the standard one we have counted on for the past 6 summers was metallic silver with rhinestones spelling out SUPREMODEL and featuring heidi klum's face on it:
+The standard one we have counted on for the past 6 summers was metallic silver with rhinestones spelling out SUPERMODEL and featuring Heidi Klum’s face on it:

 seriously.
 ONE BAG FITS ALLLLLLL